 The best part — it’s completely free for you to start with and you can create as many videos as you’d like with your own brand logo/watermark and export them in 720p.
 And If you’d like to get your videos out in 1080p, as well as get access to the premium media library, it’ll just set you back by $20/month or $120/year.

 If you want to know more about how to use InVideo templates and get started today, check out this tutorial:

-Hold down on one of the colours and it’ll open up a whole spectrum of colours.
+Hold down on one of the colors and it’ll open up a whole spectrum of colors.

 Alternatively, you can use the color picker to pick a shade right out of your graphic or image.